Hierarchy12/project-granary/progress_log.md

 2026-7-28:

-Connected weather station transmitter data to weatherseed app and Weather Underground app Connected WU data to Project Granary main .csv file via Python script
+Connected weather station transmitter data to weatherseed app and Weather Underground app Connected WU data to Project Granary main .csv file via Python script (Note: weather station can't relay pressure data, would have to use pressure data from nearby station)